feppele/dba76b5e-d09a-442d-a871-51793488dd50/README.md

 This is a React-App

-Start it with: npm run start
+To run the React-App:

+1. clone repo

+2. npm install (to install node_modules which are not in the repo)

+3. nem run start (to start the App)

+Have fun :)